Backpacking and Multi-Day Hiking

-We design our guided backpacking service for groups of 2 or more who want to explore the wilderness with the knowledge and expertise of a private guide.
-Our expert guides are trained in wilderness education and safety, and provide a more in-depth understanding of the geography, history, wildlife and vegetation of the local area.
+We design our guided backpacking adventures for groups of 2 or more who want to explore the wilderness with the knowledge and expertise of a professional guide.
+Our expert guides are trained in wilderness education and safety, and provide a more in-depth understanding of the geography, history, wildlife, and vegetation of the local area.
 We will plan an itinerary that meets your group’s goals and objectives.
 We have a multitude of different backpacking trips and locations from which to choose.
 Whether your focus is on wildlife viewing, majestic vistas, geology, or fly fishing, we can design a trip that exceeds your dreams.
-We will also plan based upon your group’s time requirements, physical fitness level, and desired level of exertion or challenge.
+Your itinerary will also be based on your group’s time requirements, physical fitness level, and desired level of exertion or challenge.

-Our guided Colorado backpacking trips allow for increased education and dialogue about the area, as well as an additional level of travel safety and knowledge in the prevention of injury and altitude sickness.
-Our backpacking guides reduce the many risks that can be associated with mountain travel, such as misinterpreting terrain and weather and/or losing one’s bearings.
+Our guided Colorado backpacking trips allow for increased education and dialogue about the area.
+Your guide will teach you about traveling safely and preventing injury and altitude sickness.
+Our guides reduce the many risks that can be associated with mountain travel, such as misinterpreting terrain and weather, and/or losing one’s bearings.
 Colorado is known for weather that changes quickly and dramatically.
-Being lost in a thunderstorm or summer snowstorm can pose a real danger and certainly isn’t much fun.
+Being lost in a thunderstorm or summer snowstorm can pose a serious danger and certainly isn’t much fun.

-Participants will not require technical gear or equipment.
-Our main goal is for you to have a safe trip and the best experience possible.
-Through Colorado Wilderness Rides and Guides guided Backpacking Colorado program, your group receives roundtrip transportation to and from Boulder, Denver, or Estes Park, Colorado, and an expert local guide who remains with you from the beginning of your day to the end.
-All trips are all-inclusive.
-We are a one-stop shop and the only guide service who has permits in Rocky Mountain National Park and is authorized to transport passengers from the State of Colorado and the National Park Service to transport passengers within the Park.
+Participants will not need technical gear.
+Your group will receive roundtrip transportation to/from Boulder, Denver, or Estes Park, Colorado.
+Our expert local guide will remain with you from the beginning of your backpacking trip to the very end.
+These trips are all-inclusive.
+We are a one-stop shop and the only guide service legally operating in RMNP who is also authorized by the State of Colorado and the National Park Service to transport passengers within the Park.

 AREAS OF OPERATION

 Rocky Mountain National Park, Roosevelt National Forest, White River National Forest (Flat Tops Wilderness Area), and Indian Peaks Wilderness Area.